microsoft/vscode-jupyter/TELEMETRY.md

         Common to most of the events.
         - `switchKernelCount`?: `number`
         Number of times the kernel was changed.
         Common to most of the events.
-        - `kernelSpecCount`: `number`
-        Total number of kernel specs in the kernel spec list.
-        Common to most of the events.
-        - `kernelInterpreterCount`: `number`
-        Total number of interpreters in the kernel spec list.
-        Common to most of the events.
-        - `kernelLiveCount`: `number`
-        Total number of live kernels in the kernel spec list.
-        Common to most of the events.